atmasphere/mc-coal/docs/source/data_api.rst

 Data APIs
 *********

-These APIs allow read and limited write access to various elements in the COAL datastore.
+These APIs allow read and limited write access to various resources in the COAL datastore.

 ======
 Common
 ======

-The following sections define parts of the API that are common across all services.
+The following sections define parts of the API that are common across all resources.

 -------
 Request
 -------

-The following sections define common parts of API requests.
+The following sections define common parts of a resource request.

 ^^^^^^^^^^^^^
 Authorization
 ^^^^^^^^^^^^^

-Clients making calls to the API on behalf of a user require a bearer access token which can be acquired via a simplified :ref:`OAuth2 <oauth2>` flow.
+Clients making calls to the API on behalf of a user require a bearer access token which can be acquired via a simple :ref:`authorization <authorization>` flow.

-.. _secured_services:
+.. _secured_resources:

-""""""""""""""""
+"""""""""""""""""
-Secured Services
+Secured Resources
-""""""""""""""""
+"""""""""""""""""

-.. http:post:: /api/data/(service)
+.. http:post:: /api/v1/data/(resource)

-  :requestheader Authorization: An access token using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.
-See :ref:`OAuth2 <oauth2>` for information on how to request an access token.
-The user that granted authorization for the access token will be considered the "authenticated user" for services that expect one.
+  :requestheader Authorization: An :ref:`access token <access_token>` using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.
+The user that granted authorization for the access token will be considered the "authenticated user" for resources that expect one.

   :status 401 Unauthorized: Invalid or no ``Authorization`` request header provided.
   :status 403 Forbidden: The authorization was not granted by an active user.